 ZT400 Series Printer Setup Overview

 The Zebra Printer can be used in a wide variety of applications using many different media combinations to suit your printing needs.
 This flexibility is due to the printer's ability to be configured and adjusted for all the variability an application may introduce.
 Understanding the printer configurations will enhance your ability to optimize your printer to meet your printing needs.

 The printer comes from the factory set to tear-off mode and adjusted for full with paper label stock with wax ribbon.

 Many printing applications will function with these factory settings and require no additional adjustments beyond the communications setup and minor darkness adjustment.

-Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
-A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
-The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
+IMPORTANT!
+All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
+A printer that is functioning fine after setup but fails or indicates an error after label requests are received is most likely affected by the host side misconfiguration of the driver or printer software settings.
+The host device that generates the printer commands for printing typically has a setup configuration that sends these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 Media Related Settings and Calibration

-The Zebra Printer supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.
+The Zebra Printer supports the use of many types and shapes of labels or tags and knowing your media detail is important for proper configuration.

 Here are the details you should know for printer media setup and configuration.

 3. Understanding the Media Sensors The printer comes with two sensors for label tracking based on the Media Type used.